Available 24X7 Call For Free Consultation (281) 587-1111

 What is the Texas Wrongful Death Statute of Limitations?

-It’s worth noting that the statute of limitations can be complex and may vary depending on the case’s specific circumstances.
+It’s worth noting that the statute of limitations can be complex and may vary depending on the specific circumstances of each case.
 Therefore, it’s essential to consult with an experienced law firm as soon as possible to ensure that your rights are protected and that you comply with the applicable statute of limitations.
-An experienced wrongful dattorney can guide you through the legal process, help gather necessary evidence, and ensure the claim is filed within the required timeframe.
+An experienced wrongful death attorney can guide you through the legal process, help gather necessary evidence, and ensure the claim is filed within the required timeframe.

 How Do Insurance Companies Try to Blame the Victim After a Fatal Accident?

 After a fatal accident, the victims can’t defend themselves.
 This makes it easier for the party at fault to shift the blame onto the deceased.
-Understanding this tactic is important because it can affect the compensation the victim’s family can receive.
+Understanding this tactic is important because it can impact the compensation the victim’s family receives.

 What is Texas’s Comparative Negligence Rule?

 Texas has a rule called modified comparative negligence.
-This means that more than one party, including the victim, can share the blame for an accident.
-If the victim is found to be less than 50% at fault, their family can still seek damages.
-However, their compensation is reduced if the victim is assigned any blame under 51%.
+This means that more than one party, including the victim, can share some or all of the blame for an accident.
+If the victim is found to be less than 50% at fault, their family can still seek wrongful death or survival damages.
+However, their compensation is reduced by the percentage of fault attributed to the deceased.
+If the victim is assigned blame of 51% or more, the family in a wrongful death case is barred from getting damages in Texas.
 For this reason, insurance companies almost always try to blame the deceased.

 How Does Comparative Fault Apply in Texas Wrongful Death Cases?